CyanBuckeye/Kaggle-Amazon-Forest-Competition/readme.md

 training time was reduced to 5 hours from over 24 hours.
 What's more, we rented two P2 instances of AWS for further speedup.
 ![sample image](https://raw.githubusercontent.com/CyanBuckeye/Kaggle-Amazon-Forest-Competition/master/image/res50_finetune_trainingloss.png)
 ![sample image](https://raw.githubusercontent.com/CyanBuckeye/Kaggle-Amazon-Forest-Competition/master/image/res50_finetune_validationloss.png)
-__An example of finetuning: the left one is training-loss on finetuned ResNet-50; the right one is validation-loss__
+__An example of finetuning: the left one is training-loss of finetuned ResNet-50; the right one is validation-loss__

 Conclusion
 --------------------------------